History of astronomy: 20th century

 As evolutionary models of stars were developed during the 1930s, Bengt Strömgren introduced the term Hertzsprung–Russell diagram to denote a luminosity-spectral class diagram.

 A refined scheme for stellar classification was published in 1943 by William Wilson Morgan and Philip Childs Keenan.

-The existence of our galaxy, the Milky Way, as a separate group of stars was only proven in the 20th century, along with the existence of "external" galaxies, and soon after, the expansion of the universe seen in the recession of most galaxies from us.
+The existence of the Milky Way, Earth's home galaxy, as a separate group of stars was only proven in the 20th century, as was the knowledge that other galaxies exist and that most of them are moving away from each other.
 The "Great Debate" between Harlow Shapley and Heber Curtis, in the 1920s, concerned the nature of the Milky Way, spiral nebulae, and the dimensions of the universe.

 With the advent of quantum physics, spectroscopy was further refined.

 The Sun was found to be part of a galaxy made up of more than 1010 stars (10 billion stars).
 The existence of other galaxies, one of the matters of the great debate, was settled by Edwin Hubble, who identified the Andromeda nebula as a different galaxy, and many others at large distances and receding, moving away from our galaxy.

 Physical cosmology, a discipline that has a large intersection with astronomy, made huge advances during the 20th century, with the model of the hot Big Bang heavily supported by the evidence provided by astronomy and physics, such as the redshifts of very distant galaxies and radio sources, the cosmic microwave background radiation, Hubble's law and cosmological abundances of elements.